dsshean/TheSimulation/README.md

   - These images visually represent scenes or moments from the simulation's narrative.

 **Important**
-Ugly hack for now - might be limitations for Google ADK, but there seems to be issues with context passing.
-Out of the box ADK does not supposed async bus implementation unless you use A2A.
-To keep things simple a simple hack was created for various event buses so all the agents can interact asynchronusly.

 The setup_simulation.py will create the initial world state and simulacras located in data\life_summaries.
 Two files are needed for the simulation to run: world_config_uuid.json life_summary_name_uuid.json